Jenahh/Jenahh/README.md

 &nbsp;
 &nbsp;

+<h3 align="center">Hi, I’m Jenah!</h3>

 <p align="center">
-  <strong>Hi, I’m Jenah!</strong><br>
-  I’m a Computer Science major at Louisiana State University with a deep curiosity for all things tech.
+  I’m a Computer Science major at Louisiana State University with a deep curiosity for all things tech. <br>
   My interests span software engineering, cybersecurity, machine learning, and AI.
-I love diving into new challenges and exploring how these fields intersect to solve real-world problems.<br><br>
+I love diving <br> into new challenges and exploring how these fields intersect to solve real-world problems.<br><br>
   I’m driven by a passion to build, protect, and innovate.
-I enjoy working with new tools, contributing to collaborative projects, and continuously expanding my skill set both inside and outside the classroom.<br><br>
+  I enjoy working with new tools, contributing to <br> collaborative projects, and continuously expanding my skill set both inside and outside the classroom.<br><br>
   Let’s connect on LinkedIn!
 </p>